-Below are the old covers of the main newspapers in Bulgaria.
-Click on the image to get to the news in real time.
+Below are the old covers of the major newspapers in Bulgaria.
+Click on the image to get to the news in actual time.

 The newspaper, part of the 168 Chasa (168 Hours) Press Group founded by Petyo Blaskov, was launched in 1990, a few months after the success of the 168 Hours weekly newspaper.
 The well-designed tabloid format and the colloquial, somewhat derisive, writing style of 24 Chasa quickly gained wide popularity.
 Along with briefly presented news, the daily offers much entertaining reading and some quite insightful analyses.